Dr-Anonymous/mahe/index.md

 # Hi there !

 You've reached the best place to avail comprehensive orthopaedic surgery and medical software solutions.
-Head on to the [about](/about) section to know more of the services we offer and how to deploy them.
+Head on to the [about](/about) section to know more of the services we offer.

 {: .card shadow }
 [Files :open_file_folder: for public access](https://drive.google.com/drive/folders/1MGTIataD9rRTVA7qBUZC8Im4Sq99NCri)